 b.
-1972 Amsterdam, NL; Lives and works in Amsterdam, NL
+1972 Amsterdam, Netherlands; Lives and works in Amsterdam, Netherlands

 Gabriel Lester (b.
 1972 Amsterdam, NL) is a multimedia artist and inventor, internationally recognized for his conceptual films, sculptures and installations that frequently reject categorization or narrative resolution.
 His work is concerned with challenging pervading preconceptions of who artists are and what art looks like.
 Early in his career, Lester wrote prose and composed electronic music.
 His focus shifted to more visual work after studying film, though his creative practice today incorporates a vast range of media, including cinema, music, performance, sculpture and architecture.

 Simultaneously atmospheric and perceptual, many of Lester’s works study and comment on the very nature of the media he utilizes.
 Strongly influenced by cinema and mime at an early stage in his artistic development, his works challenge the reality of perception and draw on collective imagination through his dramatic theatrical illusions that are often devoid of an explicit message or idea.
 "My work represents a field of tension.”
 Lester has explained.
 “It is either implicitly narrative, explicitly visual or both at the same time.
 My works of art rarely convey a single explicit message or idea, rather they suggest ways to relate to the world."

 Lester’s early installation “How to Act”, a so-called ‘film in mime,’ is one of his best known and widely exhibited pieces, expanding the territory of cinema by using sensorial triggers to suggest the illusion of narrative.
 This work exhibited at De Parel, Amsterdam (1999), De Rijksakademie, Amsterdam (1999), Art Basel (2001), Minsheng Museum(2012) and the Bonner Kunstverein (2014), among other places.